|World Research Club||Robotics Club|

 RJ joined WSU Tri-Cities in August 2015.
 Before moving to the Tri-Cities area he was the Intramural and Club Sports Intern at Fort Lewis College in Durango, Colorado.
 RJ received his Bachelor’s Degree from The University of Dubuque and his Master’s Degree from Lasell College.

 Austin Wingle graduated from WSU Tri-Cities with a degree in Digital Technology & Culture.
 Austin joined the Office of Student Life as the Graphic Design Assistant in the summer of 2015.
-As of July 2016 Austin became the interim Program Coordinator.
+As of October 2016 Austin became the Program Coordinator.

 Dana Parmenter is currently a junior at WSU Tri-Cities studying Computer Science and Digital Technology and Culture.
 Dana started working for the Office of Student Life as the Graphic Design Assistant in the summer of 2016 and Orientation Leader in the winter of 2015.